SoilBGC-Datashare/sidb/Readme.md

 ## Structure

 ### Data
-This folder contains both data and metadata.
+This folder contains all the data currently in SIDb.
 For each incubation study there is a [`yaml`](http://yaml.org/) file with metada and a time series data file in `.csv` format.
 A list of the studies currently in SIDb ("studies_list.csv"), as well as a guide for entering new data ("Readme.md"), an annotated blank template file ("template_metadata.yaml"), and a blank "initConditions.csv" file are also located in this folder.
+The data are stored in software agnostic formats (.yaml, .csv) to facilitate data access with your preferred workflow.
+A pre-compiled version of the database (v1) can be obtained by installing the R package.
+See the next section for more information.

 ### Rpkg
 This folder contains an R package for loading entries from the database as well as tools for data manipulation, querying the database, and generating reports.
 To install, open R and run: